JUnit: Maven Extension

 In contrast to Ant, Apache Maven, also known as Maven, uses a standardized and unified approach to the build process.
 Maven follows the paradigm of "convention over configuration" for managing its dependencies.
 The Java source code (or "src") can be found under the src/main/java directory, and the test files can be found under the src/test/java directory.
 Maven can be used for any Java Project.
 It uses the Project Object Model (POM), which is an XML-based approach to configuring the build steps for the project.
 The minimal Maven with the pom.xml build file must contain a list of dependencies and a unique project identifier.
 Maven must be available on the build path to work.
-Maven can integrate with JUnit 5 using the jacoco-maven-plugin plugin which supports out-of-box functionality for JUnit 5 tests.
+Maven can integrate with JUnit 5 and later using the jacoco-maven-plugin plugin which supports out-of-box functionality for JUnit tests.
 Different Maven goals can be specified to achieve these tasks.

 Gradle Extension

 Gradle is a build tool that borrows many concepts from its predecessors, Ant and Maven.
 It uses the build.gradle file to declare the steps required for the project build.
 Unlike Ant and Maven, which are XML-based, Gradle requires the use of Apache Groovy, which is a Java-based programming language.
 Unlike Ant and Maven, Gradle does not require the use of XML.
 Gradle still adheres to Maven's "convention over configuration" approach, and follows the same structure for src/main/java and src/test/java directories.
-Gradle can integrate with JUnit 5 by configuring a plugin jacoco alongside the junit-platform plug-in given by the JUnit 5 team in the build file.
+Gradle can integrate with JUnit 5 and later by configuring a plugin jacoco alongside the junit-platform plug-in given by the JUnit team in the build file.